Think Twice about Flying Korean Air with a Toddler

 Five minutes later, the same lady came by to check on us again.
 Or was it another one, they looked quite the same in the dim lighting.
 This time, I was bouncing my crying baby in my arms to calm her down.
 I nodded in a bid to shoo her off.

 Yet another few minutes later, someone came to ask if I needed her assistance.
 In the midst of trying to thrust my baby towards my breast, hoping she would nurse for comfort and calm down, I glared at the flight attendant and gave a curt yes.

 Were the staff seriously trying to be really helpful or pressurising me to shut my baby up?
 The latter seemed more like it while I was in that situation.
-Because, what can they do?
+Because what can they do?
 Comfort the baby better than her own mother?
 Helped me to nurse?
 I seriously don’t know how they were trying to help.
 In the dark plane full of sleeping passengers, I was trying my best to calm a baby.
 I was already feeling bad for disturbing the others.
 So they were not making me feel any better.

 Korean Air is very strict on their checked baggage allowance.
-For economy, each person can checked in only 1 luggage piece of 23kg for travel from Singapore to Seoul.
+For economy, each person can check in only 1 luggage piece of 23kg for travel from Singapore to Seoul.
 No combining of allowance with fellow passengers, even if the two of you have 15kg and 25kg each.
 No wonder I see quite a few people re-packing their luggage at the counters.

 We fell in the “oh shucks” category.
 But good thing, we have Evangeline with us.
 That’s why the ground staff was kind to extend grace and let the luggage through.
-I can’t imagine having to re-arrange our belongings with a toddler, stroller, and a few pieces of hand luggage.
+I can’t imagine having to rearrange our belongings with a toddler, stroller, and a few pieces of hand luggage.
 Logistics nightmare.
-But the staff did warn us that we might not be “let off” for our domestic flight that departed from Gimpo airport.
+However, the staff did warn us that we might not be “let off” for our domestic flight that departed from Gimpo airport.